 The Housing Authority's mission is committed to addressing the unmet housing needs of residents and communities in the county consistent with federal, state, and local law.
 The Housing Authority owns and operates public housing units in addition to operating the Housing Choice Voucher Program (Section 8).
-Based on the data supplied by HUD, the Housing Authority has 3,930 Housing Choice Vouchers in use.
-As of October 2014, The Housing Authority has a waiting list of 3,514 families in the Stanislaus Urban County and 752 in the City of Turlock.
-(Source: 2014 PHA Plan)
+Based on the data supplied by HUD, the Housing Authority has 4,197 Housing Choice Vouchers in use.
+As of March 2015.
+The Housing Authority has a fluctuating waiting list of 4,500 families in the Stanislaus Urban County and 850 in the City of Turlock.
+(Source: 2015 PHA Plan)